stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_controller/index.md

 * [Mediating Controller](mediating_controller.md): Connects widget and properties.
 * [Coordinating controller](coordinating_controller.md): Controllers managing the lifetime of the application, rather than a specific View.
 * [Action](action.md): Controller with visual representation encapsulating a command.
+* [Action Filter](action_filter.md): Perform behavior before or after the execution of a Controller action.